aquasecurity/tracee/docs/docs/traceectl/flags/format.md

 # `format` Flag

-The `--format` flag in **TraceeCtl** is used to specify the output format for certain commands.
+The `--format` flag in **traceectl** is used to specify the output format for certain commands.
 Currently, this flag supports the following values for the `stream`, `event list`, and `event describe` commands:

 - **`json`**: Outputs the data in JSON format, which is useful for automated processing or integration with other tools that consume JSON.